upenn-cis198/final-project-substrate/wasm-proposal.md

 ## Solution

-Hence, we are thinking of contributing to an open source (Rust library)[https://github.com/wasmx/wasm-chisel] that transforms WASM binaries.
-Specically, we are looking into semantic validation of a WASM binary described in an (issue)[https://github.com/wasmx/wasm-chisel/issues/18] here.
+Hence, we are thinking of contributing to an open source [Rust library](https://github.com/wasmx/wasm-chisel) that transforms WASM binaries.
+Specically, we are looking into semantic validation of a WASM binary described in an [issue](https://github.com/wasmx/wasm-chisel/issues/18) here.

 ## Steps and Timeline
-We will first review and document semantic validation steps needed as per WASM (specification)[https://webassembly.github.io/spec/core/valid/index.html].
+We will first review and document semantic validation steps needed as per WASM [specification](https://webassembly.github.io/spec/core/valid/index.html).
 Next, we will review Parity Technologies's Rust-WASM (de)serializer, parity-wasm, to see how much of the validation is implemented.
 Lastly, we will implement the missing steps in our module.
 We should approximately spend a week on each step.
 There is a fair bit of learning curve for WASM itself and parity-wasm.

+## Impact
+There is indeed a learning curve here for WASM and so does the other project with Substrate.
+As part of an open source library, this project will be used by future blockchain systems and WASM has many potential use cases for machine learning.
+Rust is perfect for building such WASM modules given its easy support for WASM.